Ed-Chris/Stock_Predictor/README.md

 -Utilizes a deep learning LSTM model for accurate stock price forecasting.

 ## Features
-Real-Time Stock Data: Access real-time stock prices and predictions for various companies.
+-Real-Time Stock Data: Access real-time stock prices and predictions for various companies.
 -Interactive Charts: Display candlestick charts for different periods (1 day to 10 years) with moving averages and RSI indicators.
 -Financial Information: View additional financial data such as opening price, closing price, volume, market cap, and more.
 -Stock Price Prediction: Predict end-of-day stock prices using an LSTM model.